Anytime valid and asymptotically optimal inference driven by predictive recursion: Introduction

 To meet this need, there has been a recent surge of interest in testing procedures that are both valid and efficient under optional stopping; see \citet{evalues.review} for a survey of these rapidly-moving developments.
-The basic building blocks are {\em e-values}, which in some cases lead to {\em test martingales} \citep{shafer2011test} and other kinds of {\em e-processes}.
-These also have close connections to betting interpretations of probability \citep{shafer.betting} and, more generally, to {\em game-theoretic probability} \citep{shafer.vovk.book.2019}.
-A practical challenge, however, is that the mathematical definition of an e-process is not enough to determine what specifically to do in applications, i.e., there are so many e-processes for the data analyst to choose from.
-Two general strategies for the construction of e-values (which are sometimes e-processes) are {\em universal inference} \citep{wasserman.universal, dunn.universal, gangrade2023sequential} and {\em reverse information projection} \citep{grunwald.safetest, grunwald.epost, grunwald.beyond}.
-The former approach has different variants, but these can be computationally demanding in sequential settings and/or lacking in statistical efficiency.
-The latter strategy is efficiency-motivated, so much so that it can be difficult to apply in complex, nonparametric problems.
-So there is a need for an e-process construction that is simple---both conceptually and computationally---and makes efficient use of the available data.
-The present paper aims to fill this gap.
+The basic building blocks are {\em e-values}, which in some cases lead to {\em test martingales} \citep{shafer.vovk.martingale} and other kinds of {\em e-processes}.
+These also have close connections to betting interpretations of probability \citep{shafer.betting} as well as {\em game-theoretic probability} \citep{shafer.vovk.book.2019}.
+A practical challenge, however, is that there are so many e-values for data analysts to choose from in applications.
+Two general and principled strategies for the construction of e-values (which are sometimes e-processes) are {\em universal inference} \citep{wasserman.universal} and {\em reverse information projection} \citep{grunwald.safetest}.
+The former approach has different variants, but these can be computationally demanding and/or lacking in statistical efficiency.
+The latter strategy is purely efficiency-motivated, and that makes it difficult to apply in nonparametric problems.
+So, there is a need for an e-process construction that is flexible, conceptually and computationally simple, and is able to achieve the optimal first-order growth rate asymptotically.
+The present paper offers such a construction.